-We grew few Hydrangeas before we moved to Gelli Uchaf, though we did bring with us a cutting of H. villosa (above) from our Bristol garden – this original plant having been sourced after seeing a massive specimen in bloom at the lovely Dingle gardens near Welshpool.
-We had no idea Hydrangeas could be so spectacular, given time to develop – this one is probably now about 12 years old.
-Later on, regular trips with our children to Llangranog took us past the walled gardens at Pigeonsford, which for a time were open to the public and contained a variety of mature Hydrangeas with, even better, some home propagated ones for sale.
-The foundations of a Hydrangea studded garden were laid, well before I discovered that the speed of their autumnal leaf decay make them excellent shrubs for growing snowdrops underneath.
+We grew few Hydrangeas before we moved to Gelli Uchaf, though we did bring with us a cutting of H. villosa (above) from our Bristol garden – the original plant having been sourced after seeing a massive specimen, in bloom, at the lovely Dingle gardens near Welshpool.
+We had no idea Hydrangeas could be so spectacular, given time to develop – this cutting, offspring, is probably now about 12 years old.
+Later on, regular trips with our children to the beach at Llangranog, took us past the walled gardens at Pigeonsford, which for a time were open to the public and contained a variety of mature Hydrangeas with, even better, some home propagated ones for sale.
+The foundations of a Hydrangea studded garden were laid, well before I discovered that the speed of their autumnal leaf decay, makes them excellent shrubs, for growing snowdrops beneath.

-Continuing to work on my plant palette pages, I’ve realised that from mid summer onwards, they’re fabulous easy sources of colour, and that with careful cultivar selection, this can continue for months.
+Continuing to work on my Gelli Uchaf plant palette pages, click here, I’ve realised that from mid-summer onwards, they’re fabulous easy sources of colour, and that with careful cultivar selection, this can continue for months.
 But also that size, and length of flowering varies a lot between varieties, as well as leaf colour changes.
-And that’s before the additional range of flower colour changes over time – though I have to admit a couple of mop head forms are not reliable flowerers, and frankly there’s no point growing a Hydrangea which doesn’t flower each year.
+And that’s before the additional range of flower colour changes over time, is considered.
+Though I have to admit a couple of mop head forms are not reliable flowerers, and frankly there’s no point growing a Hydrangea which doesn’t flower each year.

-In looking at these colour changes more closely, I discovered something that I’d never been aware of before – so apologies for all who take this as read… As the larger “petals” (actually sepals) age, and colour changes develop, they also flip over, or around…Usually through 180 degrees.
-Even in mopheads…
+In looking at these colour changes more closely, I discovered something that I’d never been aware of before – so apologies for all who take this as read.
+As the larger “petals” (technically sepals, in such flowers, see more below) age, and colour changes develop, they also flip over, or around.Usually through 180 degrees.
+Even in mopheads.

-In the meantime I hope that you just enjoy the pictures and, like me, think that this change, once noticed and appreciated, adds an additional charm to these plants, many of which have an oriental origin.
-(The changing faces of H. “Blue Zorro” below)We don’t now open the garden at this time of the year, but you can enjoy spectacular examples of many varieties of Hydrangeas, at the nearby gardens at both Aberglasney, Picton Castle and The National Botanic Garden of Wales. ( And H. “Tiara”, below)
+In the meantime, I hope that you just enjoy the pictures and, like me, think that this change, once noticed and appreciated, adds an additional charm to these plants, many of which have an oriental origin.
+(The changing faces of H. “Blaumeise” below).You can enjoy spectacular examples of many varieties of Hydrangeas, at the nearby gardens at both Aberglasney, Picton Castle and The National Botanic Garden of Wales. ( H. “Tiara”, below).

 Rather belatedly I opted to cover the nest with a metal grid tray.
-The bees fly through unhindered and it has stopped the nest being damaged again, so I don’t think that a badger is responsible, since it could have easily shifted this.
+The bees fly through unhindered and it’s stopped the nest being damaged again, so I don’t think that a badger is responsible, since it could have easily shifted this.

-Last week saw me pausing from hay shifting for a drink on the terrace, when a small insect alighted on the wooden table top.
-Vibrant blue and red are unusual combinations, and I was wondering what it was, when it flew off.
-But fortunately it returned a little later and hung around for long enough for me to nip in and grab a camera.
+Last week saw me pausing from hay shifting, for a drink on the terrace, when a small insect alighted on the wooden table top.
+Vibrant, metallic turquoise, gold and red are unusual combinations, and I was wondering what it was, when it flew off.
+But fortunately, it returned a little later and hung around for long enough for me to nip in and grab a camera.
 What an amazingly beautiful insect – a parasitoid wasp, which was new to me, and perhaps, the garden.

 At first (after a lot of googling) I thought it was Pseudomalus auratus – click here for more, but after contacting WWBIC, Kate passed my photo on to Ian Morgan, who kindly suggested it was Chrysis ignita, a ruby-tailed wasp.
 Click here for more on this species, which is a cuckoo wasp.To quote from the excellent review on Wikipedia: